sciserver/sciserver-quota-manager/README.md

 To run in Spring Tool Suite, simply run as a Spring Boot App.
 In other variants of Eclipse, running `SciserverFileserviceManagerApplication` as a Java application will start a local web server and display the port in the Console.

 To run standalone, the war file is runnable with `java -jar`.
-For example, to set the port to 222 and use the `ceph` profile, run:
+For example, to set the port to 222 use the `ceph` profile, and load /my/configuration.yaml, run:

-    java -Dserver.port=222 -Dspring.profiles.active=ceph -jar target/sciserver-fileservice-manager-0.0.1-SNAPSHOT.war
+    java -Dserver.port=222 -Dspring.profiles.active=ceph -Dspring.config.additional-location=/my/configuration.yaml -jar target/sciserver-fileservice-manager-0.0.1-SNAPSHOT.war

 The war file can also be deployed in any Servlet 3.0 container, including Tomcat 7.0+.